 This is one of the Seven action areas in the Australian Work Health and Safety Strategy 2012-2022.

 The most effective and durable means of creating a healthy and safe working environment is to eliminate hazards and risks during the design of new plant, structures, substances, and technology and of jobs, processes, and systems.
 This design process needs to take into account hazards and risks that may be present at all stages of the lifecycle of structures, plant, products, and substances.

 Good design can eliminate or minimize the major physical, biomechanical, and psychosocial hazards and risks associated with work.
 Effective design of the overall system of work will take into account, for example, management practices, work processes, schedules, tasks, and workstation design.

 Sustainable return to work or remaining at work while recovering from injury or illness is facilitated by good job design and management.
 Managers have an obligation to make reasonable adjustments to the design of the work and work processes to accommodate individuals’ differing capabilities.

 Workers’ general health and well-being are strongly influenced by their health and safety at work.
 Well-designed work can improve worker health.
 Activities under the Australian Strategy build appropriate linkages with healthy worker programs to support improved general worker well-being as well as health and safety.

 National activities support the following outcomes:

-- Structures, plant and substances are designed to eliminate or minimise hazards and risks before they are introduced into the workplace.
+- Structures, plant, and substances are designed to eliminate or minimize hazards and risks before they are introduced into the workplace.

-- Work, work processes and systems of work are designed and managed to eliminate or minimise hazards and risks.
+- Work, work processes, and systems of work are designed and managed to eliminate or minimize hazards and risks.